Pathophysiology of Diabetes

 Management of Diabetes

 Learning and Teaching for Health Professionals

 What experience do you need?

-Applicants for the course must be appropriately qualified and currently registered professionals with a health science background, including registered nurses, dietitians, podiatrists, pharmacists, exercise physiologists and general practitioners.
+You can enrol in these internationally-recognised postgraduate qualifications if you’re an appropriately qualified and currently registered professional with a health science background; this includes registered nurses, dietitians, podiatrists, pharmacists, exercise physiologists and general practitioners.

 Learn flexibly and pay as you go

 You can pay for each program in the degree as you go, making it possible to gain a qualification in a flexible and affordable way.